The directed landscape: Introduction

 Our approach to the proofs is probabilistic.
 It is based on understanding the geometry of last passage percolation using a continuous version of the Robinson-Schensted-Knuth (RSK) correspondence.
-Interestingly, our reliance on formulas is minimal -- we only use estimates about the Airy line ensemble from the paper \cite{DV}, which relies solely on the determinantal nature of the Airy point process and the Brownian Gibbs property of the Airy line ensemble.
-On the other hand, our results easily imply convergence of formulas.
-The super-exponential control of the error term in Theorem \ref{T:intro-sheet} guarantees, for example, uniform convergence of moment generating functions.
+Our reliance on formulas is minimal -- we only use estimates about the Airy line ensemble from \cite{DV}, which rely solely on the determinantal nature of the Airy point process and the Brownian Gibbs property of the Airy line ensemble.
+On the other hand, our results imply convergence of formulas.
+For example, the super-exponential control of the error term in Theorem \ref{T:intro-sheet} guarantees uniform convergence of moment generating functions.

-The key observation for our proof is a combinatorial fact about the RSK correspondence, whose application to Brownian paths was developed in \cite{o2002representation}.
-The continuous RSK correspondence maps an $n$-tuple of continuous functions $f:[0,1]\times \{1,\ldots, n\}\to \R, (x, i) \mapsto f_i(x)$ to $Wf$ in the same space, which we call the melon of $f$.
-The functions in the melon are ordered decreasingly.
+The starting point for our proofs is a combinatorial fact about the continuous RSK correspondence.
+This correspondence and its application to Brownian paths was developed in \cite{o2002representation} and \cite{o2003path}.
+The continuous RSK correspondence maps an $n$-tuple of continuous functions $f:[0,1]\times \{1,\ldots, n\}\to \R, (x, i) \mapsto f_i(x)$ to an $n$-tuple $Wf$ in the same space, which we call the melon of $f$.
+The functions in the melon are ordered decreasingly: $Wf_1 \ge Wf_2 \ge \dots \ge Wf_n$.
 The main property used in the last passage literature is that the melon satisfies

 We use the stronger fact that for any $s<t$, remarkably